 Proposed spec text

-35.3.4.2 Use of Multi-Link probe request and response
+35.3.4.2 Use of multi-link probe request and response

+A multi-link probe request allows a non-AP STA affiliated with a non-AP MLD to request an AP affiliated with an AP MLD to include the complete or partial set of capabilities, parameters and operation elements of the AP(s) affiliated with the targeted AP MLD in the response frame. (#11728) The complete profile and partial profile of a requested AP are defined in 35.3.2.2 (Advertisement of complete or partial per-link information). (#11413)

+(#11411) NOTE – If an AP MLD has only one affiliated AP, a multi-link probe response will not provide additional information compared to a Probe Response frame that is not a multi-link probe response.

-A Multi-Link probe request is a Probe Request frame that is sent as a non-scanning probe request transmission (see 11.1.4.3.8 (Non-scanning probe request transmission)) and that is used to discover APs of an AP MLD:
+An MLD SME may generate a multi-link probe request by calling MLME-SCAN.request with the ScanType set to MULTI_LINK PROBE. (#10310) A multi-link probe request is a Probe Request frame that is sent as a non-scanning probe request transmission (see 11.1.4.3.8 (Non-scanning probe request transmission)). (#11410) The Probe Request frame shall be formatted as follows (#11317):

-— with the Address 1 field set to the broadcast address and the Address 3 field set to the BSSID of an AP, or with the Address 1 field set to the BSSID of an AP’s BSS.
+— either with the Address 1 field set to the broadcast address and the Address 3 field set to the BSSID of an AP, or with the Address 1 field set to the BSSID of an AP’s BSS. (#11727)

-— with the MLD ID subfield (if present) set to the MLD ID that identifies the targeted AP MLD with which the requested AP(s) are affiliated.
+— with the MLD ID subfield (if present in the Probe Request Multi-Link element (#10311)) set to the MLD ID that identifies the targeted AP MLD with which the requested AP(s) are affiliated.

-— and that includes a Probe Request Multi-Link element defined in 9.4.2.312.3 (Probe Request MultiLink element).
+— including a Probe Request Multi-Link element defined in 9.4.2.312.3 (Probe Request Multi-Link element).

+—If a non-AP MLD is sending a multi-link probe request, it shall follow the rules defined in 9.3.3.9 (Probe Request frame format) regarding the inclusion of the SSID element, the SSID List element, the rules defined in 35.3.4.2 (Use of multi-link probe request and response) regarding the inclusion of the Request element, the Extended Request element and the Probe Request Multi-Link element, and shall follow the rules for sending a Probe Request frame outside the context of active scanning as defined in 35.3.4.5 (Active scanning for a non-AP EHT STA) regarding the inclusion of the other elements. (#13350)

-If either the Address 1 field or the Address 3 field of the Multi-Link probe request is set to the MAC address of the AP affiliated with an AP MLD that corresponds to the nontransmitted BSSID, then the MLD ID subfield shall not be present in the Probe Request Multi-Link element of the Multi-Link probe request and the AP MLD is the targeted AP MLD.
+If either the Address 1 field or the Address 3 field of the multi-link probe request is set to the MAC address of the AP affiliated with an AP MLD, and the MLD ID subfield is not present in the Probe Request Multi-Link element of the multi-link probe request, the AP MLD shall be the targeted AP MLD. (#13348, #12798, #10103, #12797)

+If an AP MLD has an affiliated AP operating on a channel, and if a non-AP MLD intends to send a multi-link probe request to target the AP MLD, the multi-link probe request shall be sent on the channel and shall be addressed to the affiliated AP. (#13348, #12798, #10103, #12797)